JasselD/JasselNotes/DSA revision/*Sample questions.md

 ---
 **Binary Search Tree questions
 - What is the complexity (big O) of using a binary tree to sort numbers?
 	- In a balanced bst, the big O is O(n log n).
-While, th
+Because for each number to find the right position on the tree it takes log n and we have n numbers

 - Does balancing a tree save memory?
+	- No

 - In-order traversal usually prints node in the order of the values from lowest to highest.
 How to prints node in the order of the values from highest to lowest?